themsquared/meetup/terraform/graph.md

-# How to run terraform grap to get a .png file
+# How to run terraform graph to get a .png file

 There is a dependency to perform this step you will need to install graphviz.